myror-co/help-center/content/featured-images/index.md

 #### Logo

-The logo of your website appears on the top center of your Landing Page and is also used as your favicon.
+The logo of your website appears on the **top center of your Landing Page** and is also used as your **favicon**.

 #### Image 1 (Main Background Picture)

-Image 1 is the main pictureof your website, used as the fullscreen background picture of your Landing Page.
+Image 1 is the main picture of your website, used as the **fullscreen background picture** of your Landing Page.

-It is set automatically when you import your first Airbnb listing.
+> It is set automatically when you import your first Airbnb listing.

 ![Screenshot of sites](./location.png)